Fraunhofer-AISEC/codyze/codyze-v3/README.md

 [`codyze-core`](https://github.com/Fraunhofer-AISEC/codyze/tree/main/codyze-v3/codyze-core) contains the core functionalities of Codyze.
 If you want to use Codyze as a library in your own project, we suggest using this.

-[`codze-specification-languages`](https://github.com/Fraunhofer-AISEC/codyze/tree/main/codyze-v3/codze-specification-languages) contains all built-in specification languages which codyze can verify.
+[`codze-specification-languages`](https://github.com/Fraunhofer-AISEC/codyze/tree/main/codyze-v3/codze-specification-languages) contains all built-in specification languages which Codyze can verify.

 [`codyze`](https://github.com/Fraunhofer-AISEC/codyze/tree/main/codyze-v3/codyze) combines all projects into an executable version of Codyze.

 ## Build & Run Codyze v3
 Java 11 (OpenJDK) is a prerequisite.

-To build an executable version of Codyze, use the `installDist` task:
+To build an executable version of Codyze v3, use the `installDist` task:

 ```shell
 $ ./gradlew :codyze-v3:codyze:installDist
 ```
 This will provide you with an executable Codyze installation under `codyze-v3/codyze/build/install/codyze`.

-To run codyze-v3 you can either run this executable or use the `run` task:
+To run Codyze v3 you can either run this executable or use the `run` task:
 ```shell
 $ ./gradlew :codyze-v3:codyze:run
 ```
 This will print the help message and return an error.

-To actually run codyze-v3 you must specify a subcommand:
+To actually run Codyze v3 you must specify a subcommand:
 ```shell
 $ ./gradlew :codyze-v3:codyze:run --args="analyze"
 ```
 This will run the 'analyze' subcommand using the demo config file (codyze-v3/codyze/config.json).

+For more information, please refer to the [documentation](https://www.codyze.io).

 ## License